ninxsoft/Boardies-Docs/README.md

-# Boardies-Resources
+# Boardies-Docs

-Website generator for Boardies resources
+Everything you need to know about Boardies documentation